Betty Marie Bodsberg Jordahl was born in Baldwin, Wisconsin, June 7th, 1928

 Only those with a good reason to have access to this forum will be allowed to post here.
 And, maybe even to have reading privilege.

 My mother's given name at birth was Betty Marie Bodsberg.
 But, she chose to be buried with my father's sir name, "Jordahl."
-This headstone was purchased years ahead of time, so the year-of-death is yet to be engraved.
+She specifically wanted to be buried next to her grandfather, Jens Jonson Bodsberg.
+See photo right.

 Mom wanted to be buried next to her grandfather, not her parents.
 Telling.
 Jens Jonson Hangerskjaer Bodsberg was born in Norway.
 And, most likely, one of the first to be buried at Lone Pine Cemetary.
 This great grandfather was the one that helped to establish the church near Rushford, MN.